The Perils of Low-Priced Product Sales

 There are many types of high-ticket one-on-one offers you can put together.
 Here are some ideas to get you started.

-Monthly: This is a great way to start if you’re new to high-ticket offers and for your new clients, since the time commitment is short.
+Monthly: This is a great way to start if you're new to high-ticket offers and for your new clients since the time commitment is short.
 Your monthly package could consist of a one-hour call per week with the client, possibly with some email access to you between the calls.
-If you both want to continue working together at the end, the client can renew for another month.
+If you both want to continue working together in the end, the client can renew for another month.